Can you even use a menstrual cup with a low cervix?

 Follow my blog with Bloglovin

 This post contains period talk.
-If you are grossed out about how the human body works than this post isn’t for you.
+If you are grossed out about how the human body works than this post aren’t for you.
 It also may contain affiliate links for products I have used.

 For myself, my cervix is rather low, maybe 2 inches inside my vagina at most.
 I had to make sure my cervix was sitting just slightly inside the cup, not beside it.
 This isn’t a huge task, just run your finger around the top edge of the cup and make sure your cervix isn’t on the side but on top.